School Bus Procurement

 Information and updates relating to the procurement of new daily bus and technology bus services.

 The current daily bus and technology bus contracts expire on 31 December 2021.
-These contracts service approximately 1,500 Daily Bus routes and 700 Technology routes.
+These contracts service approximately 1,450 Daily Bus routes and 700 Technology routes.
 The last time the school bus services were tendered was in 2008.

-The Ministry will award routes based on best public value, which means considering quality, price and broader outcomes, rather than solely on cost.
-Broader outcomes take into account economic, cultural, environmental and social benefits that can be achieved through this procurement.
+Routes were awarded based on best public value, which means considering quality, price and broader outcomes, rather than cost alone.
+Broader outcomes take into account economic, cultural, environmental and social benefits that can be achieved through the procurement.

 Last reviewed: Has this been useful?
 Give us your feedback